Vision-Software-LLC/Vision-UI/Documentation.md

 --[[

 Text = The dropdown text
+MultiSelect = Give the user the ability to select multiple items in the dropdown.
+Returns a table of selected values.

+-- ONLY WITH MULTISELECT ENABLED : Default can be set to a table (eg. {1,2,5} ) of the default indexes of your selection.

 Selection = The available options/selections for the user to choose from displayed in the dropdown.
 Default = The default selection.
 Uses index values, 1 = option 1, 2 = option 2, etc...
+Set this to 0 for no default selection.
 Callback = The script/function executed after the dropdown selection is changed

 ]]